Amadou-D/Personal-Discord-Music-Bot/README.md

 🎵 Discord Music Bot

-A powerful Discord music bot that plays YouTube videos, including playlists, using your own Discord bot token and YouTube cookies for better compatibility.
+A Discord music bot that plays YouTube videos, including playlists, using your own Discord bot token and YouTube cookies for better compatibility.
  Setup
 1. Get a Discord Bot Token